zextras/tech-doc/source/suite/backup.rst

    * The remote bucket still shows up when issuing the command :command:`zxsuite core listBuckets all`
    * The Backup still tries to use that bucket
+   * The defective Bucket can not be removed
-   * Trying to redirect the backup to a new volume with the command ``migrateBackupVolume`` is fruitless, because the remote Bucket is unresponsive and unaccessible.
+   * Trying to redirect the backup to a new volume with the command ``migrateBackupVolume`` is fruitless, because the remote Bucket is unresponsive and unaccessible

-   The solution to this impasse is however quite simple: create a new Backup Volume with the following command (we use a new **local** bucket as example), then initialize it and start the Backup following the usual procedures.
+   The solution to this impasse is however quite simple: create a new Backup Volume with the following command (we use a new **local** bucket as example), and at that point you can proceed to remove the volume that is no longer functional.

    .. code:: console